Vietnam.vn - Nền tảng quảng bá Việt Nam

 Workers apply for unemployment insurance at the Hanoi Employment Service Center, April 2025.
 Photo: Hoang Giang

-Workers apply for unemployment insurance at Hanoi Employment Service Center, April 2025
+Workers apply for unemployment insurance at the Hanoi Employment Service Center, April 2025

 The Government will specify this content in detail to ensure flexibility in implementation.
 Because the maximum contribution regulation does not mean that employees and employers can freely choose the contribution rate, but this rate will be specifically regulated by the Government and applied to participating groups.

-By the end of 2024, the Unemployment Insurance Fund will have a surplus of more than VND 64,300 billion, an average increase of 3% in the 2022-2024 period.
-About 16 million workers will participate in unemployment insurance and this number is expected to increase to 18.8 million by 2027.
-The increasing number of workers and increasing wages will lead to an increase in revenue, resulting in a large surplus.
-The adjustment towards a maximum of 1% is appropriate, contributing to coping with fluctuations in the labor market and unexpected situations such as natural disasters, pandemics, economic crises or when the Fund has a large surplus.
+By the end of 2024, the Unemployment Insurance Fund will have a surplus of more than VND 64,300 billion, an average increase of 3% in the period 2022-2024.
+About 16 million workers participate in unemployment insurance and this number is expected to increase to 18.8 million by 2027.
+The increasing number of workers, increasing wages, leading to increased revenue and large surplus.
+Adjusting to a maximum of 1% is appropriate, contributing to coping with fluctuations in the labor market and unexpected situations such as natural disasters, pandemics, economic crises or when the Fund has a large surplus.

-The amended Law also stipulates that in urgent situations such as crisis, economic recession, natural disaster, fire, war or dangerous epidemic, based on the actual situation and the balance of the Unemployment Insurance Fund, the Government shall prescribe a reduction in the contribution rate, and provide cash support or other support.
+The amended Law also stipulates that in urgent situations such as crisis, economic recession, natural disaster, fire, war or dangerous epidemic, based on the actual situation and the balance of the Unemployment Insurance Fund, the Government shall prescribe a reduction in contribution levels, cash support or other support.

 The new policy adds more groups to the list of participants in unemployment insurance to align with the revised Law on Social Insurance.
 Specifically, employees who have signed a contract for a full month or more instead of three months as currently, including cases where the two parties agree on a different name but the content shows the work with wages, salaries and management, operation and supervision by one party.

-Depending on the period, based on the Government's proposal, the National Assembly Standing Committee decides on the participation in social insurance for other groups that are not yet eligible for payment but have stable and regular jobs and income.
+Depending on the period, based on the Government's proposal, the National Assembly Standing Committee decides on the participation in social insurance for other groups that are not yet subject to payment but have jobs and stable, regular income.

-More specific regulations on salary as basis for paying social insurance
+More specific regulations on salary as basis for social insurance contribution

 The highest base salary for contribution is 20 times the regional minimum monthly salary announced by the Government at the time of contribution.